What is formaldehyde?

 - People produce and exhale formaldehyde themselves, naturally.
 If a person is exposed to limited external sources of formaldehyde and until a certain level, the nasal and the gastric mucosa breaks it down very quickly, resulting in no formaldehyde entering the body.

 - In the case of formaldehyde, exposure in the outdoor is known to remain minimal; in the indoor environment, levels of formaldehyde in the air are usually well below the safe exposure level of 0.1mg/m3 set by the World Health Organization (WHO) in 2010.
-This been reviewed and confirmed twice so far by expert public health agencies, incl. the French Health Agency, ANSES.
+This has been reviewed and confirmed twice so far by expert public health agencies, incl. the French Health Agency, ANSES.
+A European restriction on formaldehyde emissions from articles and in vehicles adopted in 2023 further decreases the overall levels of formaldehyde in indoor environments for consumers across the EU.

 - Concerning workers, occupational exposure can occur in industries that use formaldehyde, including during the manufacture of formaldehyde or formaldehyde-based resins.
 Like many other chemicals, formaldehyde should be handled with care and the appropriate precautions should be taken when working with the substance in an industrial setting.